MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-controls-header.md

 ## Description

 The **Header** control is an essential control that lets you to design a user interface for a standard app with ease.
-With minimal configuration, this control allows you to create themes that uses modern theming and dynamic responsiveness, adjusting to the size of the parent container or app.
-Additionally, the **Header** control supports a logo, a page title, and displays the user picture, while providing a variety of unique style options.
+With minimal configuration, this control lets you to create themes that use modern theming and dynamic responsiveness, adjusting to the size of the parent container or app.
+The **Header** control also supports a logo, a page title, and displays the user picture, while providing a variety of unique style options.

 ## Key properties